GiantTreeLP/CloudNet-Installer/README.md

 ## Version

-The installer is currently installing CloudNET version 2.1Pv30.
+The installer is currently installing CloudNet version 2.1.Pv30.

 ## Prequisites

 [`curl`](https://curl.haxx.se/) has to be available to be able to download additional files.

+For Debian-based distros, just run this code before installing CloudNet:

+    apt update && apt install curl -y

 ## Compatibility

+All tests have been conducted on the slim images available for Docker.

 | Distribution |   Version   | Tested/Compatible |
 | ------------ | ----------- | ----------------- |